cyclr/docs/pages/v2/09-cyclr-api/04-api-authentication.md

 </section>
 <section class="card">

 ## Service domain

 For some calls, you need to use your service domain, which is in the format: `{YourCompany}-h.cyclr.uk`.

 To view your service domain in your Cyclr console, go to **Settings** > **General Settings**.

+**Note**: Google doesn't verify third party domains, so you need to set up a custom domain to become a verified Google application.

 For information on how to create a custom domain, see the [Custom Service Domains](custom-domains) documentation.
 </section>